-- identify the history of SoTL, including its major thinkers and texts, its key concepts and language, and its relationship to older forms of classroom research
+- identify the history of SoTL, including its major thinkers and texts, its key principles and language, and its relationship to older forms of classroom research

 - ask meaningful questions about their students’ learning and its relationship to their own teaching—and answer them meaningfully

 - recognize the value of using both qualitative and quantitative methods to more fully capture evidence of student learning

-- gain tools for presenting the project in scholarly public forums, including relevant conference presentations and publications
+- gain skills for presenting the project in scholarly public forums, including relevant conference presentations and publications

-- Fill out this application form, which includes a) a cover sheet requiring your DGS’s signature,* and b) the substantive application of a brief (500 words or fewer) statement of your teaching philosophy–and the issues of student learning that interest you as the potential focus of your SoTL project.
+- the substantive application of a brief (500 words or fewer) statement of your teaching philosophy and the issues of student learning that interest you.

 SoTL Scholars Application Form